 It's important that you use the same contactless card, mobile or other device for all your journeys.
 Using different cards or devices means that you won't be able to benefit from capping.

 On rail services, if you touch in on a card reader with one contactless card and touch out with a different card or device, you could be charged two maximum fares for two incomplete journeys.
 Similarly, on Emirates Air Line and River Bus services, if you touch in with one card and out with another, you will be charged two fares.

 If the reader detects more than one card, it doesn't know which card to take payment from.
-If you get a red light it means you won't have paid for your journey and if you are at a ticket gate it may not open.
+If you see a red light and hear 3 beeps (2 beeps on a bus) it means you won't have paid for your journey and if you are at a ticket gate it may not open.

 Once you've chosen the contactless card you want to use to travel, you'll need to separate it from any others before touching it on a yellow card reader.

 Find out more about card clash and how to avoid it.

 Just touch your card flat on the yellow card reader when you enter and leave a station, or a River Bus pier.
 Remember that on buses and trams you only need to touch in.
 Find out more about touching in and out.

 If you don't touch in and out, we don't know where you've travelled, so can't charge the right fare.

 When you touch the yellow card reader, a green light should appear and you'll hear a single beep.
 This means your card has been accepted.
 If you see a red light and hear 3 beeps (2 beeps on buses), it means that your card has been rejected and you'll need to use another way to pay.